smguru/pragmagrid.github.io/_projects/biodiversity.md

-One of the ongoing activities of the PRAGMA is fostering virtual biodiversity expeditions by bringing domain scientists and cyber infrastructure specialists together as a team.
+One of the ongoing activities of the PRAGMA is fostering virtual biodiversity expeditions by bringing domain scientists and cyberinfrastructure specialists together as a team.
 Over the past few years, PRAGMA members have been collaborating on virtualizing the Lifemapper software infrastructure.
 Virtualization and cloud computing have increased scalability, flexibility, efficiency and simplified application deployment on the PRAGMA cloud.